Drita A. Ivanaj - President and Treasurer

 Pamira Nikolli - Secretary

-The Martin and Mirash Ivanaj Foundation Institute relies on the skills, good will and effort of a number of volunteers within the country and abroad.
-The Institute encourages greater volunteerism and is always looking for interested people who want to share their ideas and time in order to help achieve its mission.
-Please check out our “Want to help?” section for more details about how you can become a volunteer.
+The Ivanaj Foundations (New York & Tirana) relie on the skills, good will and efforts of a number of volunteers within the country and abroad.
+The Foundatons encourage greater volunteerism and are always looking for interested people who want to share their ideas and time in order to help achieve their mission.

 Drita A. Ivanaj, C.S.P.